kartik-venugopal/aural-player/README.md

 ## Recent updates

+8/17/2017: **PDF User Guide bundled with app** - There is now a PDF version of the User Guide available.
+It is bundled with the app, and can be opened from within the app, through the Help menu.

+8/16/2017: **Bug fix and efficiency improvements** - Fixed a bug in the Time effects unit, and made significant UI efficiency improvements in how the playlist view is updated when tracks are moved/removed.

 8/13/2017; **Preferences panel** - Added a preferences dialog to allow users to configure different bits of player/playlist/view functionality.

 8/11/2017: **M3U playlist support** - Added support for M3U/M3U8 playlists.
 Also, app now allows and properly resolves file aliases and symbolic links.